 An individual seeking a YPA Credential will typically start with a Provisional Credential.
 Please read the FAQ and the application instructions before completing the application.
 We have also prepared a pre-recorded video with page-by-page instructions.
 Completion of the YPA Level One training is required for the YPA Provisional Credential.
 If you have not taken the Level One training, click here to get to the training page.

-Youth Peer Advocate Provisional Credential Application (NEW! online version)
+Youth Peer Advocate Provisional Credential Application (online version)